3ffy/deter.js/README_MISCELLANEOUS.md

 $(selector).identicon(md5, color, options);
 ```

-> Ofc you can use the original identicon5 plugin directly, but deter offer a nice gateway with fallback.
+> Of course you can use the original identicon5 plugin directly, but deter offer a nice gateway with fallback.
 It's the same, but bulletproof.

-####hexToRgb

 Color calculations
 ------------------

-####hexToRgb
+####Convert hexadecimal color to rgb color

 ```javascript
 /**